On Brolin's theorem over the quaternions

-As a consequence of this convergence, theorem of Gordin-Liverani, \cite{G}, \cite[Thm.
-1.1]{L}, implies that $\psi$ satisfies the CLT. \\ Since the Quaternionic Equilibrium Measure in the slice preserving case constructed in this paper is a mean on a 2-dimensional sphere of the 1-dimensional complex equilibrium measure $\mu_I$ which satisfies the inequality \eqref{in1} with the same constant $A_\varepsilon$ on every slice $\mathbb{C}_I$, then, we deduce the same decay of correlation $d^{-\frac{n}{2}}$ when $\psi$ is lipschitzian on $\mathbb{H}$ and the same estimate for the Perron-Frobenious operator $\Lambda$ associated to quaternionic polynomials with real coefficients; via the same Gordin-Liverani theorem, a central limit theorem holds for lipschitzian $\psi$ in the quaternionic setting.
+\begin{prop} The central limit theorem holds for the Lipschitz function $\psi$ in the quaternionic setting. \end{prop} \begin{proof} Since the Quaternionic Equilibrium Measure in the slice preserving case constructed in this paper is a mean on a 2-dimensional sphere of the 1-dimensional complex equilibrium measure $\mu_I$ which satisfies the inequality \eqref{R21} with the same constant $A_\varepsilon$ on every slice $\mathbb{C}_I$, then, we deduce the same decay of correlation $d^{-\frac{n}{2}}$ when $\psi$ is lipschitzian on $\mathbb{H}$ and the same estimate for the Perron-Frobenious operator $\Lambda$ associated to quaternionic polynomials with real coefficients; via the Gordin-Liverani theorem (\cite{G}, \cite[Thm.
+1.1]{L}).
+This implies that $\psi$ satisfies the CLT. \end{proof}